-(c) Inputs via animal manure, compost and wastes; and
+(c) Inputs via animal manure, compost and wastes;

-(d) Inputs via inorganic N fertilizers (Marschner, 2012).
+(d) Inputs via inorganic N fertilizers.

-106. However, some N (for example, gaseous NH3 and NO2 from ambient atmospheric deposition) may be taken up directly by plant leaves (Sutton, Schjørring and Wyers, 1995; Sparks, 2009).
+106. However, some N (for example, gaseous NH3 and NO2 from ambient atmospheric deposition) may be taken up directly by plant leaves (Sutton and others, 1995; Sparks, 2009).
 In unfertilized agroecosystems, forests and natural habitats, mycorrhizae (soil fungi living in association with plants) can play an important role in bringing nutrients to plant roots.
 High levels of external nitrogen input can affect the performance of such mycorrhizal symbioses.

 Key point 9.
 Some crop types are able to convert non-reactive dinitrogen (N2) from air into reactive N forms (amine, protein) in the plant roots through association with specialist blue green bacteria.
 This biological N fixation is an important source of reactive N in the biosphere, including agriculture.

 107. Important crops include the legume family (Fabaceae or Leguminosae) with taxa such as (soy)beans, peas, alfalfa, clover and lupins.
-They contain symbiotic bacteria, especially rhizobia, within nodules in their root systems, which are able to convert N2 into NH3 from which amines are produced (Herridge, Peoples and Boddey, 2008).
-The N2 fixation rate depends on the availability of NO3– and NH4+ in soil; the fixation rate is suppressed when the availability of NO3– and NH4+ in soil is high, and vice versa.
+They contain symbiotic bacteria, especially rhizobia, within nodules in their root systems, which are able to convert N2 into NH3 from which amines are produced (Herridge and others, 2008).
+The N2 fixation rate depends on the availability of NO3⁻ and NH4+ in soil; the fixation rate is suppressed when the availability of NO3⁻ and NH4+ in soil is high, and vice versa.
 The fixation rate also depends on the availability of substantial chemical energy (carbohydrates) and other essential nutrient elements, including phosphorus, calcium and molybdenum.
 Non-symbiotic N2 fixation by free-living soil microorganisms can represent an additional input of reactive N to the ecosystems (Ladha and others, 2016).

 Key point 10.
 Humans and animals require protein-N and amino acids for growth, development and functioning, but only a minor fraction of the N is retained in the growing body weight and/or milk and egg.